By Everard Cunion, 2001, 2014, and 2020

 Len died at home in Oldham at age 93 in February 2020 after a long illness.

-A last line, copied from Len’s web site:
+A last line, copied from Len’s web site (no longer online in March 2022):

 It should be Government policy, both National and local, to encourage all hobbies.